■ Safety of care:

 Privacy and confidentiality

 - Make best efforts to protect patients’ privacy in the provision of virtual care.
-Consider confirming the identity of the person you are interacting with at the beginning of the encounter, disabling options to record the encounter, and encouraging people to participate in a private setting.
+Consider confirming the identity of the patient you are interacting with at the beginning of the encounter, disabling options to record the encounter, and encouraging patients to participate in a private setting.

 - Some Colleges impose or recommend consent requirements when using virtual care.
 Obtain consent from the patient following a discussion of the potential privacy risks associated with electronic communications.
 While it may not always be possible to obtain a signed consent form, a record of the consent discussion can always be included in the patient’s chart.